dotnet/android-samples/WeatherREST/README.md

 ![](Screenshots/example-screen.png)

 This example uses `System.Json` to parse the results of the HTTP request.
-Parsing and display are handled asynchronously in a callback delegate.
+The HTTP request, response, parsing, and display are handled asynchronously via `async`/`await`.

 Note that this sample uses a geonames.org demo account, which supports a limited number of accesses.
 If the display is not reporting weather